Gusabary/SAIL/Notes/optiver-sprint.md

   First, resources are exclusively possessed by unique pointer, which means it has disabled the copy constructor and copy assignment.

-  Second, resources can be shared between shared pointer.
+  Second, resources can be shared between shared pointers.
 It maintains a reference counter, which will increase by one when the copy constructor or copy assignment get invoked and correspondingly will decrease by one when the destructor gets invoked and the resource will not be released until the reference counter reaches zero.

   Finally, the weak pointer is born to solve the problem of circular reference of shared pointer.
 The weak pointer is a kind of temporary ownership, which means it will not increase the reference counter when pointing to the resource.